Welcome to the Vocal Arts Division of TCU!

 MUSP 40110—Upper Division Vocal Coaching 1-2 hrs

-Admission to voice study and studio assignment are done by placement audition for majors and non-majors alike.
-All incoming students enrolled in voice at any level must audition to be assigned a studio teacher.
-Students who have interrupted enrollment must re-audition for studio acceptance.
+Studio assignments are arranged during admission auditions and Final Juries for majors and non-majors alike.
+All students enrolled in voice at any level must make arrangements with the Vocal Arts Chair to be assigned a studio teacher.
+Due to teaching loads, students who have interrupted enrollment must communicate with the Vocal Arts Chair for studio re-acceptance unless the interruption is agreed upon and arranged in advance.

-Each student should prepare one solo song to be sung from memory.
-An accompanist will be provided for these auditions.
+Should an audition be required, each student should prepare one solo song to be sung from memory and provide their own accompaniment.
 Studio space is limited.
 Secondary students should be aware that acceptance is competitive and prepare their audition accordingly.

 Studio Assignments

 Student requests for a specific teacher will be honored as studio space allows.
-Studio assignments will be posted on the Voice Division Bulletin Board by the first day of classes.
+Studio assignments will be distributed via email.
 Each student must then contact their studio teacher as soon as possible to arrange a lesson time.
 It is the student’s responsibility to make contact.

 Studio Change Policy